 I make £50,000/year working literally 4 hours a week

 I spend the rest of my time having fun: growing my business (yes, for fun), travelling, advising/investing, acroyoga, art, music, writing, etc.

-When I was a desperately poor 16-year-old, eating 5p reduced sandwiches from Sainsbury’s and waking up to snail infestations, money looked like the shiny answer to everything.
+When I was a desperately poor 16-year-old, money looked like the shiny answer to everything.